Getting started

 Note

-The difference between Save file and Save graph file lays in which format will be used for saving.
+The difference between Save file and Save graph file lies in which format is used for saving.

-Save file will save the design description in yaml format which topwrap uses.
+Save file will save the design description in the YAML format which Topwrap uses.

-Save graph file will save the design in graph json format which kpm uses.
-You should only choose this one if you have some specific custom layout of nodes in design and you want to save it.
+Save graph file will save the design in the graph JSON format which the GUI uses.
+You should only choose this one if you have a specific custom layout of the nodes in the design and you want to save it.

 _images/kpm_buttons.png

-Manual creation of designs requires familiarity with Design Description format.
+The manual creation of designs requires familiarity with the Design Description format.

-First let’s include all the ip core files we will need in the ips section.
+First, include all the IP core files needed in the ips section.

 ips: